Table of Content

 Herringbone stitch is a popular and attractive knitting technique which has been used over a long period of time.
 It was illustrated in minute detail by the well-known Italian painter Giotto in the 14th century.
 He painted this stitch as the borders of the garments in his painting.

-Herringbone Stitch Definition
+What is the Herringbone Stitch

 Herringbone is a very old stitch that does not require a sewing machine and has a number of variations.
 It is quite easy and can be used in knitting or as a simple embroidery design.
 You can also crochet this stitch for producing a thick and dense fabric.
 All the varieties of the stitch create regular crossed zigzag lines.
 It is also referred to by other names such as Persian stitch, Mossoul stitch, Russian cross stitch, witch stitch and plaited stitch.